Skip to content

 “Original Issue Discount”

 This form reports interest from bonds and other debt instruments issued at a discount.It tracks interest income from these sources.You bought a bond at a discount and earned $500 in interest.
 The bond issuer sends you a 1099-OID.
-This form helps you report the interest income accurately.
+Therefore, this form helps you report the interest income accurately.

 1099-PATR